Activate your Binghamton University Computer Account

 Pay Your Bill

-Billing: Your fall 2014 e-bill notification will be sent to your BMail in early August with a due date of Friday, Sept.
-5. For more details regarding payment and due dates, visit Student Accounts.
+Billing: Your spring 2017 e-bill notification will be sent to your BMail in early January.
+For more details regarding payment and due dates, visit Student Accounts.

 Payment Plan: Binghamton offer an interest-free, web-based payment plan which allows you to divide your student account payments into equal installments for a specified number of months.
 A non-refundable enrollment fee of $40 per term is required to activate the payment plan.